North Korea Designed A Nuke. So Did This Truck Driver

 It would be easy to write him off as an eccentric, but experts do not.
 "He knows a lot," says Johnpierre Paglione, a physics professor at the University of Maryland who recently invited Coster-Mullen to give a lecture about the bomb as part of his class on the Manhattan Project.

-"The impressive thing about the work, to me, is how much information he was able to curate over time," says Jeffrey Lewis, is a scholar at the Middlebury Institute of International Studies at Monterey.
+"The impressive thing about the work, to me, is how much information he was able to curate over time," says Jeffrey Lewis, a scholar at the Middlebury Institute of International Studies at Monterey.

 It all began in 1993 with a scheme to make a little money.

-"The 50th anniversary of the bombs was coming up, and I thought could make little replicas of the bombs and sell them," Coster-Mullen recalls.
+"The 50th anniversary of the bombs was coming up, and I thought I could make little replicas of the bombs and sell them," Coster-Mullen recalls.

 To him it made sense.
-He'd grown up at the dawn of the atomic age, and loved making models.
+He'd grown up at the dawn of the Atomic Age and loved making models.
 He figured some like-minded baby boomer might buy them.
 Some companies were already making models of the bombs, but Coster-Mullen noticed their versions contained small errors in the tail design and elsewhere.
 He thought he could do better.

 "I'm a perfectionist.
 I want everything where it should be," he says.